Am I normal? Who cares?

 Understand that I totally totally get how important being normal can feel for people, especially for younger people who often feel they don't or won't fit in anywhere and are concerned sex will be no exception.
 Working with people and sexuality for as long as I have, I absolutely recognize that there are many people who feel it's critically important their sexuality and sex lives meet the real or perceived standards of others or culture-at-large (whatever the heck that even is).

-While I get that intellectually, I only kind of get it from an personal standpoint.
+While I get that intellectually, I only kind of get it from a personal standpoint.
 I myself figured from a very early age onward that I was a weirdo in general, probably not normal, and that my sexuality and sex life was likely no exception.
 And I decided not to give a hoot and just let my freak flag fly, especially since it all felt great to me and people I chose to be sexual with, and I had little respect or care for most "norms" I met and many of the people who promoted them.
-Of course, the irony is that in hindsight, doing that job I do now, I know full well that for as much as anyone is normal, I was and am normal, too, even in my weirdness.
+Of course, the irony is that in hindsight, doing the job I do now, I know full well that for as much as anyone is normal, I was and am normal, too, even in my weirdness.

 The most concise definition of normal is "being approximately average."